The Tholian Web: Plot

-When the Enterprise is attacked by Loskene, McCoy again urges Spock to leave, believing Kirk is lost.
-Spock chooses to return fire and the Tholian ship is disabled, but the Enterprise takes damage as well.
-Scott warns that because of the damage he cannot guarantee that he can hold their position.
-A second Tholian ship joins the first, and the two begin weaving an energy web that cages the Enterprise.
-Spock determines that if the web is completed before repairs are done, they will be unable to escape.
+When the Enterprise is attacked by Loskene, McCoy again urges Spock to leave, believing Kirk lost.
+Spock returns fire and the Tholian ship is disabled, but the Enterprise takes damage and begins drifting.
+A second Tholian ship joins the first, and the two begin weaving an energy web that will cage the Enterprise.

-Spock conducts a memorial service for Kirk, during which another man goes insane.
-Spock and McCoy then view a tape left by Kirk, to be played in the event of his death, which implores the two of them to work together for the benefit of the ship.
+Spock and McCoy view a tape left by Kirk, to be played in the event of his death, which implores the two of them to work together.
 Lieutenant Uhura and Scott both report seeing ghostly manifestations of Kirk.
-Finally, the apparition is seen on the bridge; Kirk is still in his environmental suit and appears to be urging Spock to "hurry".
+Finally, the apparition is seen on the bridge; Kirk is still in his environmental suit.

 With the Tholian web nearly complete, McCoy dispenses an antidote to the effects of the local space, and Spock determines the time of Kirk's next appearance.
-They lock onto Kirk's coordinates, and Spock orders the activation of the ship's engines, which carries them through the spatial rift to a point 2.72 parsecs away.
+They lock onto Kirk's coordinates, and Spock orders the activation of the ship's engines, which carries them through the spatial rift.
 Kirk is brought along by the transporter lock, and beamed aboard just as his oxygen runs out.

-On the bridge, Kirk questions Spock and McCoy about their handling of the emergency, particularly concerning the tape with his final orders.
-McCoy claims they did not have time to watch it, Spock confirms that they were very busy, and Kirk accepts their answers.
+On the bridge, Kirk questions Spock and McCoy about their handling of the emergency, particularly concerning the tape.
+McCoy falsely claims they did not have time to watch it, Spock confirms they were very busy, and Kirk accepts their answers.